 Church Street Gay Village, Toronto

-Toronto's enormously popular and well-attended Gay Pride celebration takes place each summer in the Church Wellesley Village, and just about... any warm day you'll spot plenty of lesbians, gay guys, and friends of the community hobnobbing on the patios of the many cafes, lounges, and eateries in these parts that have them.
+Toronto's enormously popular and well-attended Gay Pride celebration takes place each summer in the Church Wellesley Village, and on just about any warm day you'll spot plenty of people hobnobbing on the patios of the many cafes, lounges, and eateries.

 Church Wellesley Village has cultivated a gay scene for several decades, discreetly so prior to the early 1980s, but in a very conspicuous and official sense since then.
-Fans of the American version of Queer As Folk will recognize it from many scenes in that TV show, which though set in Pittsburgh was filmed here in Toronto.
-As dining and entertainment districts go, the neighborhood is relatively stable - many of the same bars, shops, and restaurants have been going strong here for a decade or two.
-For longtime fans of the neighborhood and tourists seeking a reliably popular gay entertainment district, this is a good thing.
-If you're more interested in edgy, up-and-coming neighborhoods with more eclectic vibes, you might want to explore some of Toronto's trendier, mixed gay/straight areas, such as West Queen West (and adjacent Ossington Avenue) and Leslieville.Continue to 3 of 12 below.
+Fans of the American version of Queer As Folk will recognize it from many scenes, which though set in Pittsburgh was filmed in Toronto.
+As dining and entertainment districts go, the neighborhood is relatively stable with many of the same bars, shops, and restaurants from two decades ago or longer.

 Museum of Contemporary Canadian Art (MOCCA), in the Queen Street West District

 A highlight of Toronto's always engaging Queen Street West Art and Design District (it's the part of the neighborhood out west beyond Bathurst Street and nicknamed West Queen West), the provocative Museum of Contemporary Canadian Art (MOCCA) is set back from the street in a building to which it relocated in 2005.
 The museum contains a significant permanent collection and also presents rotating exhibits throughout the year.